SeanLearningAccount/hello-its-me/README.md

 Pick `u.
 Uninstall`.
 The uninstaller removes:

 - The entire `~/.claude-sounds/` directory
-- The three hooks this project added to `~/.claude/settings.json` (other fields are left untouched)
+- The four hooks this project added to `~/.claude/settings.json` (other fields are left untouched)
 - The `its-me` alias from `~/.zshrc`

 As with install, everything is backed up to `.bak.<timestamp>` before removal.